What Early Astronomers Did For Us (More Than You Think!)

 Chinese Astronomers Observe the Crab Nebula Supernova

 The Crab Nebula came to be seen by late 20th-century cosmologists as a laboratory within which they could study what happens when a star explodes.
-While Greek and Arab astronomers noted the bright new star in June 1054, it was Chinese astronomers who left essentially the most complete narrative for the 'guest star', in no less than 5 separate texts.
+While Greek and Arab astronomers noted the bright new star in June 1054, Chinese astronomers left the complete narrative for the 'guest star essentially' in 5 separate texts.

 The Crab Nebula is an example of a supernova remnant